All Episodes

 Because the people who have succeeded will realize that the people who lost and who disagree with the whole premise that the flag is why the crime took place, those people are still going to be there.

-And the people that disagree are still going to be in disagreement even after the flag has been taken down.
+And the people who disagree are still going to be in disagreement even after the flag has been taken down.

 In other words, their minds will not have changed or will not have been made right following the removal of the flag.